 Safe and flexible integration of advanced U-space services for medical air mobility

-- refinements to the current U-space architecture principles,
+- Refinements to the current U-space architecture principles.

 Another innovative outcome of the project is the creation of a set of Urban Air Mobility indicators which will help cities get acquainted with their role in U-space management and help them include UAM in their Sustainable Urban Mobility Plans (SUMPs).

 Real demonstrations were enhanced by large-scale simulations in order to test how U-space services respond to maximum airspace capacity.
-Finally, project recommendations will be further validating by simulating demonstrations in two additional locations in Europe, namely Athens, Greece and Prague, Czech Republic.
-These demonstrations will include passenger transport between hospitals and public spaces and transport of life-saving medical goods and equipment to the scene of incidents.
+Finally, project recommendations were further validated by simulating demonstrations in two additional locations in Europe, namely, Athens, Greece and Prague, Czech Republic.
+These demonstrations included passenger transport between hospitals and public spaces and transport of life-saving medical goods and equipment to the scene of incidents.

 Thanks to SAFIR-Med EU cities will be enabled to:

-- Κeep up with relevant regulatory changes
+- Κeep up with relevant regulatory changes.

-- start using Urban Air Mobility technology for the benefit of their citizens.
+- Start using Urban Air Mobility technology for the benefit of their citizens.